JesusFilm/core/CONTRIBUTING.md

 ## Starting the gateway, back-end and front-end projects

 As an example we are going to run through the steps to get the Next Steps Journeys project running in your web browser.
-This example assumes you are running it from the development container.
+This example assumes you are running it from the development container. journeys and gateway

-TODO: 1 .env.local - then follow the instructions.... for both journeys and gateway
+1. Navigate to `apps/journeys`
+2. Make a copy of `.env` name it `.env.local` and follw the instructions inside
+3. Repeat step 2 inside `apps/api-gateway`
-1. run `nx run api-journeys:migrations`
+4. run `nx run api-journeys:migrations`
-2. run `nx run api-journeys:seed`
+5. run `nx run api-journeys:seed`
-3. run `nx run api-gateway:serve-all`
+6. run `nx run api-gateway:serve-all`
-4. in another terminal run `nx run journeys:serve`
+7. in another terminal run `nx run journeys:serve`
-5. in your local browser navigate to [http://localhost:4100](http://localhost:4100)
+8. in your local browser navigate to [http://localhost:4100](http://localhost:4100)